 - Loss of pulse in affected arm or leg

 Fluoroquinolone Antibiotics & Tendon Problems

 The medical community has long been aware of an association between fluoroquinolones and tendon problems.
 In 2008, the FDA released a safety alert, warning the public of this potential risk.
 The agency cautioned patients taking fluoroquinolones who notice signs of tendon pain, swelling or inflammation to contact their doctor right away, stop taking the drug, and avoid exercise and movement of the affected area.

 The agency required makers of Cipro, Levaquin, Avelox and other fluoroquinolones to add a black box warning for tendon rupture to medication labels.
 It also asked pharmaceutical companies to develop a medication guide.
 The FDA’s Adverse Events Reporting System confirmed that tendon ruptures in patients taking fluoroquinolones continue to increase.

 Reports of ruptures and tears of tendons exist for the following body parts:

 Peripheral neuropathy affects about 20 million Americans, according to the National Institutes of Health (NIH).
-It occurs when the peripheral nervous system is damaged by injury, illness or exposure to toxic drugs, like fluoroquinolones.
+It occurs when the peripheral nervous system is damaged by injury, illness or exposure to certain drugs, like fluoroquinolones.
+Patients using fluoroquinolones who develop any symptoms of peripheral neuropathy should tell their doctors right away.
+Symptoms of peripheral neuropathy include pain, burning, tingling, numbness or weakness.
+Some people may notice a change in sensation to light touch, pain or temperature, or the sense of body position.
 Doctors can perform a number of tests to determine the extent of nerve damage, and the type of neuropathy is classified according to the nerves that are damaged.